Donka Angatscheva: Career

 Angatscheva played in 2011 together with her trio D´Ante at the Radio France Festival Montpellier, at the Chopin Festival Flagey, Palais des Beaux-Arts in Brussels and at the Festival Menton, France.

-In December 2012 she gave a guest performance with D´Ante at the Tonhalle Zürich.
+In December 2012, she gave a guest performance with D´Ante at the Tonhalle Zürich.

-In June 2013 she played the Malediction by Franz Liszt at the Liszt Festival Raiding with the Bayreuther Chamber Orchestra conducted by Nicolaus Richter.
+In June 2013, she played the Malediction by Franz Liszt at the Liszt Festival in Raiding with the Bayreuther Chamber Orchestra conducted by Nicolaus Richter.
 A follow-up performance with D´Ante came In 2014.

 Personal life

 Angatscheva is fluent in German, Bulgarian, English, Spanish, Greek and Serbo-Croatian.
 She is married and has two daughters.